|

 They don't bond to you while you're busy thinking about life.

-They don't grow to be tolerant, open-minded, loving people while being judged and harshly
+They don't grow to be tolerant, open-minded, loving people while being

 spoken to in their own homes.